 - Green Room – Piano, PA, Drum Kit, Amps

 - Blue Room – Drum Kit, PA Amps and Recording facilities

 The Advanced Musicians Scheme is for students studying A Level Music wishing to extend and develop their musical skills.
-You will be expected to have instrument lessons (through the College or privately).
+You will be expected to have instrument lessons.

 It will prepare you for application to Music Colleges and University Courses including the Choral/Instrumental Scholarship at Oxford or Cambridge.